Internal Bra: Innovative Techniques in Breast Surgery

 Next, the supportive materials, such as surgical sutures or absorbable scaffolds, are precisely positioned within these pockets to provide structural support to the breast tissue.
 The implants are secured in place using surgical sutures, ensuring they remain in the desired position.

-As the breasts heal following surgery, the internal bra helps maintain the newly enhanced shape and contour, providing longer-lasting support and stability to the breasts.
+As the breasts heal following surgery, the internal bra helps maintain the new shape, providing longer-lasting support and stability of the breasts.
 Over time, the supportive sutures integrate with the surrounding scar tissue, further reinforcing the support and the internal bra’s effectiveness.

 Materials Used: